Kroswia

 Kroswia is a genus of lichens in the family Pannariaceae.
 It consists of four paleotropical species: K. epispora, K. gemmascens, K. polydactyla, and the type, K. crystallifera.
 Species in the genus are characterized by their gelatinous, homoiomerous (uniform in structure, without differentiation into distinct tissues), and ecorticate (without a cortex) thallus.
 The ascocarps contain terpenoids and fatty acids.
 The genus was circumscribed by Norwegian lichenologist Per Magnus Jørgensen in 2002.

-The genus name of Kroswia is in honour of Hildur Krog (1922–2014), who was a Norwegian botanist and Thomas Douglas Victor Swinscow (1917-1992), a British writer, editor and physician.
+The genus name Kroswia honours Hildur Krog (1922–2014), who was a Norwegian botanist and Thomas Douglas Victor Swinscow (1917–1992), a British writer, editor and physician.